zachbradshaw/reshare/readme.md

       tags: ['search-engines', 'google']
     }

-Delete a resource:
+#### Delete a resource:

     DELETE /api/res/:id

+Only an admin or the person who created the resource should be allowed to call this

 :id is the _id of the resource

-    Only an admin or the person who created the resource should be allowed to call this
+### Voting

 Vote on a resource:

     POST /api/res/:id/votes

-    to upvote, post:
+To upvote, post:

     { vote: 1 }

-    to downvote, post:
+To downvote, post:

     { vote: -1 }

-    to clear the user's vote, post:
+To clear the user's vote, post:

     { vote: 0 }

 ### Comments

-List all comments for a resource:
+#### List all comments for a resource:

     GET /api/res/:res_id/comments

 Authentication not required

 Gets a list of all comments, looking something like:

     [{
       userId: 'the github id of the commenter',